Suzuki Wagon R: First generation (CT21S/CT51S/CV21S/CV51S; 1993)

-The first generation Wagon R is 1640 mm high, or 255 mm taller (170 mm internally) than the JDM Suzuki Alto sold at the same time (which was exactly the same length and width).
+The first generation Wagon R is 1640 mm high, or 255 mm taller (170 mm internally) than the JDM Suzuki Alto sold at the same time (which was exactly the same length and width, as dictated by the Kei class regulations).
 The R used the same 660 cc F6A three-cylinder engines as did the Alto and other Suzuki kei cars.
+The car was developed with low cost manufacturing in mind, with 70 percent parts commonality (by value) with the related Alto.

 Originally with two doors on the left side and a single door on the right (driver's) side, it was introduced at the 1993 Tokyo Motor Show.
 In August 1996 the more common, symmetrical five-door setup became available and soon supplanted the earlier body style.
 For model year 1994, it won the Automotive Researchers' and Journalists' Conference Car of the Year award in Japan.
+The Wagon R was an unexpected runaway success, with 900,000 examples of the first generation sold in the Japanese home market - even outselling perennial bestseller Toyota Corolla on occasion.

 The rebadged Autozam AZ Wagon was presented in September 1994.
 Also using the F6A engine, this model was marketed through Mazda's Autozam network as part of an OEM deal.
 After April 1997, this was sold as the "Mazda AZ Wagon."

 A bigger first generation Wagon R, the Suzuki Wagon R+, was added in early 1997 and manufactured in Japan until the end of 2000 for the European market.
 The car featured a wider body and the K10A naturally aspirated engine with 996 cc and four-cylinders.
 The same Wagon R+ was also available with a 1.2-litre K12A engine.

-Second generation (MC21S/MC11S/MC22S/MC12S; 1998)
+Second generation (MC11S/12S/21S/22S; 1998)

 1998 saw the introduction of the second-generation Wagon R in Japan.

 The larger (non-kei) Wagon R+ was replaced in 1999 - this was brought to Europe in 2000, with larger engines and was sold as the Suzuki Wagon R+.
 This larger version is also produced in Esztergom in Hungary by Magyar Suzuki and in Gurgaon, India by Maruti Suzuki.
 The Opel Agila is a badge engineered version of the Suzuki Wagon R-Wide, also introduced in summer 2000.
 This generation of Maruti Suzuki Wagon R in India was produced until 2010.